 BTEC Level 5 HND in International Travel & Tourism Management

 GCSE maths and English at grade 4 (grade C) or above (or equivalent) and a HNC in Travel and Tourism or related Diploma is also accepted which is equivalent to Year 1 at University.
 A UCAS Tariff score of 48-64 from a full Level 3 qualification such as City & Guilds, BTEC, A Level or an Access course may also be considered.
 Applicants with extensive industry experience that can prove capable of working at Level 5 may also be considered.
+Applicants will only be considered who have strong references with a proven record of good time management and submission of assignments in previous studies.
 All students who are non-native English speakers and who have not undertaken their final two years of schooling in English, must demonstrate capability in English at a standard equivalent to IELTS 5.5; Reading and Writing must be at 5.5 or equivalent.

 Who is the course for